Do you love nature and want…

 - proximity to creeks, streams, ponds, lakes, or other sources of water

-Through the Backyard Ecology Community™ we provide ongoing, personalized, coaching, and support at a much deeper level than we can provide with a single consultation.
-It’s also a much more economical option.
+Through the Backyard Ecology™ Community we provide ongoing, personalized, coaching, and support within a virtual setting.
+The lack of travel expenses and group nature of the Community also make it a much more economical option.
 Unless you live within a county or two of us – you’ll likely be able to get a year of support in the community for less than the cost of an on-site consultation.

 The two options aren’t mutually exclusive either.
-An on-site habitat consultation could help jumpstart your project and then the coaching within the Community could provide you with the ongoing guidance and support you need for the long-haul.
+An on-site consultation could help jumpstart your project and then the coaching within the Community could provide you with the ongoing guidance and support you need for the long-haul.

 The chart below provides some of the pros and cons of each option.
 If you’re still not sure which is the right choice for you, contact us and we’ll help you figure it out.
 We want you to get the help you need and we’re not going to try to talk you into something that we don’t think is right for you.